marcoguerri/marcoguerri.github.io/_drafts/2016-03-21-tales-of-mistery-and-pxelinux.markdown

 * Adding the DHCP server to a list that would be taken into consideration by the DHCP Relays when routing DHCP traffic (you need a good reason to be in that list!)
-* Disabling any kind of DHCP answer from the official servers
+* Disabling any kind of DHCP answer from the official servers for the host under test
 * Configuring my own DHCP instance to provide an answer for the host under test, pointing to the test TFTP server and custom pxelinux.